 In April 2022, Interac reached a money movement milestone with Interac e-Transfer use surpassing more than one billion transactions over a 12-month period.
-Of all these Interac e-Transfer transactions, 19% involved a business.
-In fact, almost half (47%) of Interac e-Transfer users have leveraged the service to pay a small business.
+Of all these Interac e-Transfer transactions, 19 per cent involved a business.
+In fact, almost half (47 per cent) of Interac e-Transfer users have leveraged the service to pay a small business.

 Powering pandemic pivots and strengthening relationships

 For the last 20 years, Canadians have been using Interac e-Transfer in their personal lives to send and receive money quickly and safely.
 But when the pandemic hit, it accelerated the need to shift to contactless, digital payments — and that trust and familiarity naturally translated to using the service to pay for products and services.
 Many businesses and entrepreneurs turned to Interac e-Transfer to accept digital customer payments as a critical part of the pivot.

 Anurag Kar, our AVP of Money Movement describes the pandemic’s impact on the digitization of payments in a recent interview with PYMNTS.com: